knrd1/bard/README.md

 ### Prerequisities:

 Visit https://bard.google.com/ and press F12 for console.
-Go to Session -> Application -> Cookies -> Copy the values of __Secure-1PSID
+Go to Session -> Application -> Cookies -> Copy the value of __Secure-1PSID cookie

 **IMPORTANT: If you also see a cookie called __Secure-1PSIDTS there, then you will also need to use it.
 If you do not see it, then do not use it.**

 **The point is that the __Secure-1PSIDTS cookie renews every half hour.
 This means that you will have to enter it again every half hour!**

-**From my observation, if you create a completely new Google account, which you do not use on multiple devices, you will ONLY see the __Secure-1PSIDTS cookie, which is what we want to achieve.**
+**From my observation, if you create a completely new Google account, which you do not use on multiple devices, you will ONLY see the __Secure-1PSID cookie, which is what we want to achieve.**

--> Copy the values of __Secure-1PSID (and optionally __Secure-1PSIDTS)

 Install python3 and required packages:
 ```